avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 Instead of carrying out searches of the NCBI database on the NCBI website, you can carry out searches directly from R by using the SeqinR R package.

-It is possible to use the SeqinR R library to retrieve sequences from these databases.
+It is possible to use the SeqinR R package to retrieve sequences from these databases.
-The SeqinR library was written by the group that created the ACNUC database in Lyon, France (http://pbil.univ-lyon1.fr/databases/acnuc/acnuc.html).
+The SeqinR package was written by the group that created the ACNUC database in Lyon, France (http://pbil.univ-lyon1.fr/databases/acnuc/acnuc.html).
 The ACNUC database is a database that contains most of the data from the NCBI Sequence Database, as well as data from other sequence databases such as UniProt and Ensembl.

-An advantage of the ACNUC database is that it brings together data from various different sources, and makes it easy to search, for example, by using the SeqinR R library.
+An advantage of the ACNUC database is that it brings together data from various different sources, and makes it easy to search, for example, by using the SeqinR R package.

 As will be explained below, the ACNUC database is organised into various different ACNUC (sub)-databases, which contain different parts of the NCBI database, and when you want to search the NCBI database